Weather, Safety, Security and School Alerts

 - High School will start at 9:50 a.m.

 In the event of a delayed start on a Wednesday:

-Because a delayed start on Wednesday cancels professional development activities before and after school, the Wednesday delay schedule is based on Monday, Tuesday, Thursday and Friday start times and dismissal times.
+Because a delayed start on Wednesday cancels professional development activities after school at the elementary level, the Wednesday delay schedule is based on Monday, Tuesday, Thursday and Friday start times and dismissal times.

 - Elementary students will start at 10:30 a.m. and dismiss at 3:30 p.m.